tecnovert/particl-coldstakepool/README.md

 coin without interacting with the pool.

-A pool-fee is deducted from each block staked by the pool.
+A pool-fee is deducted from the reward of each block staked by the pool.
 This fee should cover the costs of running the pool as well as the transaction fees of the payouts.

-An optional stake bonus can be deducted from the block reward to be assigned to the spend script of the staked output.
+An optional stake bonus can deducted and assigned to the address of the output which staked the block.

 The remaining block reward is accumulated to the pool participants spend scripts in proportion to the amount of coin each spend script has